 A comparison of the Aral Sea in 1989 (left) and 2014 (right).
 Photo: NASA

 1).
 Tributary water to the Aral Sea derives from the rivers Amu Darya originating in Tajikistan, and Syr Darya originating in Kyrgyzstan.
-Early in the 20th century demand for river water to supply local agriculture, primarily the cotton industry, led to construction of irrigation systems ( 2).
+Early in the 20 th century demand for river water to supply local agriculture, primarily the cotton industry, led to construction of irrigation systems ( 2).
 A highly inefficient system for water allocation combined with excessive resource exploration was the result.
 Subsequent failure to maintain infrastructure, in tandem with large emissions of pollutants have had serious consequences for people inhabiting the areas around the Aral Sea.

 3).
 Water distribution was complicated by the collapse of the Soviet Union in 1991, creating several new countries with separate water policies ( 4).
 Uzbekistan is today one of the world’s largest cotton producers and needs large amounts of water to sustain production ( 5).
 A simultaneous population increase complicates the severe water shortage in the area ( 6) and contributes to the environmental disaster, evident by the disappearance of the Aral Sea.
 Its role as an important food source is impaired due to increased salinity.
 In 1983 more than 20 different fish species were declared extinct ( 7).
 River deltas have been replaced by desert, mediating a replacement of the original flora with hardier plants ( 3).
 Local climate change has occurred simultaneously with the disappearance of water.
 Formerly hot, humid regions are acquiring a cold, dry desert climate ( 8).